Salma Hayek, 53, Shakes Her Stuff In Revealing Dress During Road Trip In Greece

-Even when she’s hitting the road in Greece, Salma Hayek brings a bit of Latin America along with her.
+Even when she’s hitting the road in Greece, Salma Hayek brings a bit of Latin America flavor along with her.

 The 53-year-old actress took to Instagram on Sunday to show herself busting a move to the sounds of Cuban salsa singer Celia Cruz while on a road trip in Greece.
 The video clip showed Hayek shaking from side to side with her arms in the air.
-She was colorfully dressed, wearing a purple dress with orange embroidered designs and a bright red flower in her hair.
-She finished off the look with a pair of large sunglasses and a large white mask, tending to proper social distancing measures while she was busting a move with some salsa-style dancing.
+She was colorfully dressed, wearing a purple dress with orange embroidered designs and a bright red flower in her pulled-up hair.
+Hayek finished off the look with a pair of large sunglasses and a large white mask, tending to proper social distancing measures while she was busting a move with some salsa-style dancing.

 The post was a viral hit with Hayek’s fans, racking up more than 100,000 likes and plenty of comments complimenting her dance moves and her ageless beauty.